 Pick a supplier that will give you the original licences for pre-installed software

-- Some software can be installed over a network and updated automatically.
+- Most software can now be downloaded and reinstalled over the internet and updated automatically.
 This makes maintenance simpler.

 Check equipment carefully on delivery